AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/form-designer-overview.md

 ---
-title: Custom forms overview
+title: From Designer overview
 user-type: administrator
 product-area: system-administration
 navigation-topic: create-and-manage-custom-forms
-description: You can build a custom form that users can attach to a Workfront object.
+description: You can design a form that users can attach to a Workfront object.
 Users who work on the object can fill out the custom form to supply information about the object.
-author: Caroline
+author: Courtney
 feature: System Setup and Administration
 role: Admin
-exl-id: b04ed2e8-c60e-4978-8a9d-b9e087987ef4
 ---
-# Custom forms overview
+# Form Designer overview

-You can build a custom form that users can attach to a Workfront object.
+You can design a form that users can attach to a Workfront object.
 Users who work on the object can fill out the custom form to supply information about the object.

-For example, a user can attach the following custom form to a project so that users on the project can request marketing content for the project:
+For example, a user can attach the following form to a project so that users on the project can request marketing content for the project:

 ![](assets/see-image-details-page.png)

 ## Custom fields and widgets

 Workfront provides many built-in fields for each object type.
-In a custom form, you can create additional fields that prompt users for information that is unique to their workflows.
-These custom fields are the building blocks of a custom form.
+In a form, you can create additional fields that prompt users for information that is unique to their workflows.
+These custom fields are the building blocks of a form.

-You can add the following types of custom fields to a custom form in Workfront:
+You can add the following types of custom fields to a form in Workfront:

 * Single line text field
 * Paragraph text field